-- Academic Performance: A minimum grade of D is required to receive credit in all courses. - a.
-Satisfactory Standing: For promotion, a student must pass all courses and obtain a minimum GPA of 2.0 in any year.
-Students in the program before 1994-95 must pass all courses and attain a minimum GPA of 1.7 in any year for promotion. - Marginal Standing: If a GPA of 1.7 to 1.9 is obtained, the student is placed on academic warning.
+- Satisfactory Standing: For promotion, a student must pass all courses and obtain a minimum GPA of 2.0. - Marginal Standing: If a GPA of 1.7 to 1.9 is obtained, the student is placed on academic warning.

 A student on academic warning is bound by the following requirements: